 As said earlier, InvITs are a good option to manage wealth to an upper wealth as it generates a steady term income.
 In reality, you need to make sure that the fund gives a return in the long run.
 Also, you can’t neglect the risk associated with the underlying assets.

-InvITs are a good option to invest only if investors are willing to spare a minimum of three years on the same.
-Investors should know that InvITs are often associated with short term price fluctuation as the variations are always there in the interest rates.
+INVITs are a good option to invest only if investors are willing to spare a minimum of three years on the same.
+Investors should know that INVITs are often associated with short term price fluctuations as the variations are always there in the interest rates.